-No. Individuals who pass a road skills test administered by a third party examiner are issued a certificate that must be presented in person to the DDS along with an application for a Class D or Class C driver's license.
+No. Individuals who pass a third-party examiner road skills test receive a certificate.
+The certificate must be presented in-person to the DDS with a Class D or Class C driver's license application.

 5. Can anyone take the road skills test at a Third Party Tester?

-No. Only individuals who have completed a driver education course consisting of 30 hours classroom and 6 hours behind the wheel instruction at the third party tester's facility are eligible for testing.
+No. Only individuals who have completed a 30 and 6 hour driver education course at the third-party tester's facility are eligible for testing.

 6. How do I become a CDL Third Party Tester?

 The CDL Third Party Testing Program is administered by the CDL Compliance Unit.
 Please visit the CDL Regulated Program page for information and applications.

 7. I am currently certified in the Third Party Testing Program.
 How do I recertify?

 Third-Party Testing Program certifications are valid for a four-year period.
 You may download thefrom our website.
 Please submit the application at least 30 to 60 days before the expiration date.
 Please include all required documents listed on the application checklist.
 You may download the from our website.
 Please submit the application at least 30 to 60 days before the expiration date.
 Please include all required documents listed on the application checklist.
 Fingerprinting is required for recertification.

 8. I was fingerprinted when I initially became certified for the Third Party Testing Program.
 Why do I need to be re-fingerprinted again for recertification?

 Fingerprints used for non-criminal justice purposes are retained by the Georgia and Federal Bureaus of Investigation for a matter of days.
 They are then purged, hence the need to be re-fingerprinted.
 In addition, the decision to recertify an individual or entity must be based on current criminal history results.